 Panda & Sons

 Hidden behind the façade of a vintage barbershop on Queen Street, Panda & Sons is a unique blend of whimsical speakeasy charm and modern sophistication.
 Upon entering, guests are treated to a cozy, prohibition-era ambiance, replete with antique furniture, bookshelves filled with classic novels, and low lighting.
+It’s a great literary travel destination.
 Their cocktails are creative and playful, often served in quirky glassware, adding an element of surprise and delight to the drinking experience.

 For an authentic taste of Scottish culture, Sandy Bell’s on Forrest Road is the place to go.
 This renowned folk bar hosts live traditional music sessions every night, providing the soundtrack to an unforgettable evening of revelry.
 Offering a selection of local ales and an array of whisky, Sandy Bell invites guests to immerse themselves in the rich heritage of Scotland’s music and drink scene.

 A must-visit for those who prefer a traditional pub experience.
 Nestled in the heart of the city, this classic Irish pub is known for its warm and welcoming atmosphere, live folk music, and a broad selection of beers, whiskies, and ales.
 The wooden interiors and vintage decor transport patrons back in time, making it an excellent spot for both a quick pint and a leisurely meal.